Write to your MP

 Dear (name of MP),

-Every year that the UK allows these “trophies” to be imported we are implicitly condoning the actions of those who kill iconic and often endangered species for pleasure.
-Every year that the UK allows these “trophies” to be imported we are implicitly condoning the actions of those who kill iconic and often endangered species -including rhinos, polar bears and elephants- for pleasure.
+Every year that the UK allows trophy hunting imports, we are implicitly condoning the actions of those who kill iconic and often endangered species for pleasure, including rhinos, polar bears and elephants.

 Best wishes